rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 An ensuing problem with large amount of data is that data quality is hard to control.
 In practice, we have to at least make sure the content should be intelligible.
 We might want to give more training on high-quality datasets such as books and wikipedia [31].
 Diversified datasets are necessary but can't guarantee training success as can be seen from `Gopher` paper, model performs well on QA related tasks but suffers on reasoning task.
 What else is needed?
 We'll come back to this later.

 ### Tokenizer
 Language models compute probability of any string sequence.
 How to represent the string sequence is determined by tokenizer.
 Popular options are byte pair encoding (BPE) or wordpiece.
 As the majority of models are using BPE today, here we focus on BPE based tokenizer.
+Tokenizer can impact several things in LLM training: (1) a high compression rate (tokenized token numer vs raw token number, the lower the better).
+Compression rate affects input context length and inference speed.
+(2) Vocab size.
+An appropriately sized vocabulary to ensure adequate training of each word embedding.

 As mentioned in GPT2 paper, BPE effectively interpolates between word level inputs for frequent symbol sequences and character level inputs for infrequent symbol sequences.
 Directly using greedy method to build BPE merging rules can be problematic.
 For example, word `cat` can be used in a lot of places like `cat?`, `cat!`, `cat.`.
 One way to solve this issue is to prevent BPE from generating rules across different character categories (letters, digits, puncts etc).